na1647/salesDocument/README.md

 # salesDocument

-SalesDocument is a class that provide functions to create sales document with a model create with pdfmake and with data
+SalesDocument is a class that provide functions to create a sale document with a model using pdfmake and somes datas.

+When the sale document is created, anyone can modify the model to modify the look and feel of the document without modifying any code line.

+You modify the model and use SalesDocument to regenerate the sale document with the new properties.

+You can put in the sale document all the poperties which are located in the datas witout modifying code line.

+You can let your customers modify the model or generate their own models of their documents.

+SalesDocument permit you to generate all the documents you have in head.
+For example you can generate follow up letters, order, order's picking, delivery, invoice, etc.

 ## Installation
 Just do an npm install in your project folder :